How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 .replace("}", "");

-// Step 4 – Define the fields you want to fetch
+// Step 4 – Define the fields to fetch

 var options = "?$select=name,telephone1,emailaddress1,_primarycontactid_value";